-- 11. THAT, in substitution for all existing authorities and, subject to the passing of Resolution 10, the Directors be and they are hereby authorised, in accordance with Sections 570 and 573 of the Companies Act 2006 ('the Act'), to allot equity securities (within the meaning of section 560 of the Act) for cash pursuant to the authority conferred by Resolution 10 above, and by way of a sale of treasury shares as if Section 561(1) of the Act did not apply to any such allotment or sale, up to an aggregate nominal amount of £140,919 (ie up to 14,091,900 Ordinary Shares and/or C Shares, representing approximately 10% of the issued share capital of the Company (excluding treasury shares) as at 27 March 2024), such power to expire at the conclusion of the Annual General Meeting of the Company to be held in 2025 (unless previously renewed, varied or revoked by the Company in general meeting) save that the Company shall be entitled, at any time prior to the expiry of such power, to make an offer or enter into an agreement which would or might require equity securities to be allotted or sold after the expiry of such power and the Directors shall be entitled to allot or sell equity securities in pursuance of such an offer or agreement as if such power had not expired. - 12.
+- 12. THAT, in substitution for all existing authorities and conditional on the passing of Resolution 10 above, the Directors be and are hereby empowered, pursuant to Section 570 and Section 573 of the Act to allot Ordinary Shares (including the sale of treasury shares) for cash pursuant to the authority set out in Resolution 10 as if Section 561 of the Act did not apply to any such allotment or sale out of treasury, provided that this power shall expire on the date of the 2026 Annual General Meeting (unless previously revoked or varied by the Company in a general meeting prior to such time), save that the Company may, at any time prior to the expiry of such power, make an offer or enter into an agreement which would or might require Ordinary Shares to be allotted after the expiry of such power, and the Directors may allot Ordinary Shares in pursuance of such an offer or agreement as if such power had not expired.
+The power granted by this Resolution 12 shall be in addition to the power set out in Resolution 13. - 13.
+THAT, in substitution for all existing authorities and conditional on the passing of Resolution 11 above, the Directors be and are hereby empowered, pursuant to Section 570 and Section 573 of the Act to allot Ordinary Shares (including the sale of treasury shares) for cash pursuant to the authority set out in Resolution 11 as if Section 561 of the Act did not apply to any such allotment or sale out of treasury, provided that this power shall expire on the date of the 2026 Annual General Meeting (unless previously revoked or varied by the Company in a general meeting prior to such time), save that the Company may, at any time prior to the expiry of such power, make an offer or enter into an agreement which would or might require Ordinary Shares to be allotted after the expiry of such power, and the Directors may allot Ordinary Shares in pursuance of such an offer or agreement as if such power had not expired.
+The power granted by this Resolution 13 shall be in addition to the power set out in Resolution 12. - 14.
 THAT, the Company be authorised in accordance with Section 701 of the Act to make market purchases (within the meaning of Section 693(4) of the Act) of Ordinary Shares provided that the maximum number of Ordinary Shares authorised to be purchased will be up to 14.99% of the Ordinary Shares in issue at the date of this Notice, excluding any treasury shares, or, if changed, 14.99% of the Ordinary Shares in issue, excluding any treasury shares, immediately following the passing of this resolution.
-The minimum price which may be paid for an Ordinary Share must not be more than the higher of: - 5.0% above the average of the mid-market value of the Ordinary Shares for the five business days before the purchase is made; or - the higher of the price of the last independent trade and the highest current independent bid for the Ordinary Shares
+The minimum price which may be paid for an Ordinary Share is £0.01.
+The maximum price which may be paid for an Ordinary Share must not be more than the higher of: - 5.0% above the average of the mid-market value of the Ordinary Shares for the five business days before the purchase is made; or

+• The higher of the price of the last independent trade and the highest current independent bid for the Ordinary Shares.

-Such authority will expire at the AGM of the Company to be held in 2025, save that the Company may contract to purchase Ordinary Shares under the authority thereby conferred prior to the expiry of such authority, which contract will or may be executed wholly or partly after the expiry of such authority and may purchase Ordinary Shares in pursuance of such contract.
+Such authority will expire at the AGM of the Company to be held in 2026, save that the Company may contract to purchase Ordinary Shares under the authority thereby conferred prior to the expiry of such authority, which contract will or may be executed wholly or partly after the expiry of such authority and may purchase Ordinary Shares in pursuance of such contract.